edge-servers/immunity-controller/README.rst

 4. Select the correct VPN server from the dropdown for the **VPN** field.
 Here it is ``Wireguard``.
 5. Ensure that **Automatic tunnel provisioning** is checked.
-This will make OpenWISP to automatically generate public and private keys and provision IP address for each WireGuard VPN client.
+This will make Immunity to automatically generate public and private keys and provision IP address for each WireGuard VPN client.
 6. After clicking on **Save and continue editing** button, you will see details of *Wireguard* VPN server in **System Defined Variables**.
 The template